 Vampires are usually stunningly romantic figures in movies.
-Sometimes the hypnotic monster’s victims are taken quickly and thrown aside like a limp rag and sometimes their victims are lovingly groomed to become great passionate conquests.
+Sometimes the victims of the hypnotic monster are taken quickly and thrown aside like a limp rag, and sometimes their victims are lovingly groomed to become great passionate conquests.
 The mate of the demon.
 Together they enter an eternal life of passion that isn’t life at all but a living death.
 To never see the sun again, to never taste or truly feel, to simply hunger for the blood of the living.

 As an adult my vampire found me.
 At first he was a seductive, sophisticated, exciting and intimate companion.
 He chose me for his mate and we were beautiful together.
 But slowly as he fed me the venom that would bind us forever the allure began to fade.
 He became my nightmare rather than my dream.